carterax/crowdship/docs/CampaignFactory.md

 ## Events

 ### CampaignDeployed
-No description
 > `Campaign Events`

 ### CampaignDestroyed
-No description

 ### CampaignApproval
-No description

 ### CampaignActiveToggle
-No description

 ### CampaignCategoryChange
-No description

 ### CampaignFeatured
-No description

 ### CampaignFeaturePaused
-No description

 ### CampaignFeatureUnpaused
-No description

 ### UserAdded
-No description
 > `User Events`

 ### UserModified
-No description

 ### UserApproval
-No description

 ### UserJoinedCampaign
-No description

 ### UserRemoved
-No description

 ### CategoryAdded
-No description
 > `Category Events`

 ### CategoryModified
-No description

 ### CategoryDestroyed
-No description

 ### FeaturePackageAdded
-No description
 > `Feature Package Events`

 ### FeaturePackageModified
-No description

 ### FeaturePackageDestroyed
-No description